Improved rates for prediction and identification of partially observed linear dynamical systems: Main results

 \begin{rem}The $L$-factor dependence on the process noise is unavoidable with the current algorithm: when the process noise has covariance $\Si_x=I$ and decays after $L$ steps, it can cause perturbations of size $O(\sqrt{L})$ compared to the noiseless system.
 Even in the case $d=1$, when the impulse response function is $ae^{-kt/L}$ for a known $k$, the noise will cause the estimate of $a$ to be off by $O(\sqrt{L})$, and hence the $\cal H_2$ norm of the impulse response to be off by $O(L)$.
 Our algorithm only regresses on previous inputs, but in the presence of process noise, a better approach is to regress on both the previous inputs $u(t)$ and \emph{outputs} $y(t)$ and then take a (weighted) SVD, as in N4SID~\citep{qin2006overview}. \end{rem}

-\begin{rem} A burn-in time of $\Omega(L)$ is information-theoretically required to get $\poly(d)$ rates.
+\begin{rem} Note that the burn-in time---the minimum trajectory length under which our error guarantees hold---is $\Om(L)$.
+A burn-in time of $\Omega(L)$ is information-theoretically required to get $\poly(d)$ rates.
 Attempting to extrapolate an impulse response function from time $o(L)$ to time $L$ can magnify errors by $\exp(d)$, because the finite impulse response of a system of order $d$ can approximate a polynomial of degree $d-1$ on $[0,L]$. \end{rem}

 \begin{rem} Commonly, one assumes that $\ve{CA^tB}\le M\rho^{t}$ for some $M$ and $\rho$ (greater than or equal to the spectral radius of $A$).
 Then in the noiseless case, $\ep_{\text{trunc}}\le M\frac{\rho^{2L-1}}{1-\rho}\sqrt{d_u}$.
 The algorithm and theorem is stated known $\ep_{\text{trunc}}$ for simplicity.
 Knowing $\ep_{\text{trunc}}$ allows choosing an appropriate memory length $L$.